 RRs focus on IL, ISL, AL, and in some cases MC, and generally provide studio, one-bedroom or two-bedroom accommodation suites and amenity space.
-Suites are rented to residents on a monthly basis, and meals, snacks, leisure activities, transportation and AL services, which include some care and services based on resident needs and preferences (such as assistance with bathing, medication administration and other ADL), are provided.
+Suites are rented to residents on a monthly basis, and meals, snacks, leisure activities, transportation and AL services, which include some care and services based on resident needs and preferences (such as assistance with bathing, medication administration and other activities of daily living (ADL)), are provided.
 Accommodation and services are private-pay based on market rates.